SachinAshish/ToolBox-Pro/folder-structure.md

 -  `/web`: Contains a next js app for the user interface.

+-  `/mail`: Contains the code for mail service used inside the website.

--  `/aws`: Contains the Dockerfile for running the localstack s3 service for file storage
+-  `/aws`: Contains the Dockerfile for running the localstack s3 service for file storage.

 -  `/data`: Contains the data of aws and mongo containers for making it persistent.